AffiliateThis/cbks/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is my personal portfolio and eventual about me site.
 It was built in React-Mdl, and it has GTM or Google Tag Manager with a Google Analytics built into the container.The whole purpose of the site is to provide contact information about me and some projects I have completed.
 There will be a few more additions to this site.
-The site is currently deployed to Heroku
+The site is currently deployed to Heroku.
+The uptime is monitored by Freshping.